 How to safely browse the internet

 Now we use the internet to such an extent we need to make sure our details and browsing history is safe and secure.
+What are Cookies and what do they do?
 Cookies are used to track our browsing history and are used by companies to target advertising based of our searches.
-In some instances, this is useful as it shows us alternatives to our original search, very handy … Read More
+In some instances, this is useful as it shows … Read More

 New Voluntary Code for Banks to Repay Victims of Push Payment Scam